 Something about chicken piccata feels so fancy to me, but surprise!
-This one-pan wonder only takes 20 minutes from start to finish.
+This is a surprisingly simple dish to cook.

 Traditional chicken piccata, a dish that originated in Italy, is made with chicken or veal that has been pounded thin and then cooked quickly in a simple sauce of lemon and butter.

 Over the years, cooks began jazzing the lemon sauce up with the addition of capers, whose briny bite rounds out the flavor and takes the dish to the next level in flavor.

 I like to prepare my chicken piccata one of two ways: